 For more information, visit http://divinity.yale.edu.

 The scholarship awarded a student has a direct relationship to the amount of tuition billed on the student’s account.
 If the tuition decreases or increases, the scholarship will be decreased or increased by the same proportion.
 If the student decides to enroll for only three courses rather than four courses in the fall term, the tuition charge is reduced by one-fourth, and that student’s scholarship is reduced by one-fourth.
-Students should consult with the Financial Aid Office first to be sure that all adjustments were made before a refund is taken from their account.
+Students should consult with the Office of Financial Aid first to be sure that all adjustments were made before a refund is taken from their account.

 YDS utilizes the William D. Ford Federal Stafford Direct Loan Program (unsubsidized) and the Grad PLUS Loan Program.
 A student must be enrolled at least half-time in a degree program and have demonstrated financial need to be eligible to receive federal funds.